derivkit/derivkit/docs/guide/forecasting.rst

 =================

-ForecastKit provides three core forecasting capabilities: the *Fisher information matrix*, *Fisher bias*, and *DALI* (higher-order) expansions.
+ForecastKit provides three core forecasting capabilities: the *Fisher information matrix*, *Fisher bias*, and *DALI* (higher-order) expansions. expansions.
 These tools all rely on DerivativeKit for stable numerical derivatives and work with any user-provided model.

 Fisher Information Matrix